kuriharaan/InputSystemWiki/How-Do-I....md

     InputSystem.AddDevice("MyDevice");
 ```

+////TODO: need a way to give devices an opportunity to feed events; ATM you have to make that happen yourself and events will only go in the next update this way

 # ... choose a different state layout for my gamepad?

 Extend the "Gamepad" template and customize its controls.